GEOS-DEV/GEOS/src/coreComponents/mesh/docs/Mesh.rst

 Several blocks are involved to import an external mesh into GEOSX, defined in the XML input file.
 These are the ``<Mesh>`` block and the ``<ElementRegions>`` block.

-The mesh block has the following syntax.
+The mesh block has the following syntax:

 .. code-block:: xml